vaskoz/english_FL/README.md

     2. There are no substitution errors (typos) for any letters.
     3. There are no addition or removal of letters in the word.

+## Okay, but why is it easy?

+There aren't that many choices for possible words that meet these constraints.
+I wrote a program to show that **at most 4 words** could be candidates for these scrambled words.

 # A program to demonstrate that there aren't many possibilities with these constraints.

 # Picture of example text